Top 49 of the Best Excel Shortcuts You Need to Know

 38. CTRL + F: Quickly access the mighty find function

-Forgot where you put that crucial piece of data, use this shortcut to quickly find it.
+Forgot where you put that crucial piece of data, use this shortcut to find it quickly.

 39. CTRL + H: Find and replace

-Essentially, this pages right in your Excel worksheet.
+Essentially, these pages are right in your Excel worksheet.

 41. CTRL + Left arrow: Move left

-This does the same thing as the page right above, except it pages left.
+This does the same thing as the page right above, except it is pages left.

 42. Alt + Q: Let Excel help you out when in a bind

 Do you ever find yourself stuck with no idea what to do in Excel?
-Utilize this shortcut to quickly land in the help search bar.
+Utilize this shortcut to land in the help search bar quickly.